wagtail/wagtail/docs/getting_started/tutorial.md

 is unambiguous and avoids extra database lookups.
 But in the case of this loop, the Page object isn't readily available, so we fall back on the less-preferred `slugurl` tag.

-Visiting a blog post with tags should now show a set of linked buttons at the bottom - one for each tag.
-However, clicking a button will get you a 404, since we haven't yet defined a "tags" view.
-Add to `models.py`:
+With the modifications we've made so far, visiting a blog post with tags will display a series of linked buttons at the bottom, one for each tag associated with the post.
+However, clicking on a button will result in a 404 error page, as we have not yet defined a "tags" view.

+Return to `models.py` and add:

 ```python
 class BlogTagIndexPage(Page):